magtools/m2-core/README.md

 ## bitbucket-pipelines.yml
 This is a pipeline for bitbucket that runs on pull requests create/update events running code analysis tools.
-You can find this file on devops/bitbucket-pipelines.yml
+You will find this file on devops/bitbucket-pipelines.yml, also need to copy the devops/TestPR.xml ruleset file to app/devops/TestPr.xml to use bitbucket pipeline and codeanalyzer.sh option 4.